 The major undoing for print is the inability to engage reader’s real time.
 For anyone to comment on a news article, they must wait for next publication when their opinion would be published at the mercy of editors.

 Those reacting to printed news are not so sure that their comments reached the editor for publication unlike digital news and television news where the publish calls in to respond to a news item.
 This is the cause of the continued decline in print news consumption witnessed.

 Trust and accuracy

 It is common to see media houses siding with political regimes in the United States.
-Taking political sides erodes level of confidence and that is why it is not strange to see low trust and confidence levels among Americans.
-It becomes very difficult to distinguish between objective criticism of a politician or a regime and propaganda.
+Taking political sides erodes the level of confidence, and that is why it is not strange to see small trust and confidence levels among Americans.
+It becomes tough to distinguish between objective criticism of a politician or a regime and propaganda.